Runtime and Complex Systems Verification

 This talk provides insights into industrial tools for V&V and outlines the challenges in the automation of this process.
 We will also discuss recent efforts around verifying the timing behavior of a CPS, which is often crucial for optimal or even safe operation.
 We describe the design and initial implementation of a distributed testbed to verify the timing of a distributed CPS through a systematic framework.

-Sridhar Duggirla: Scalable Dynamic Analysis for Large Linear Systems
+Sridhar Duggirala: Scalable Dynamic Analysis for Large Linear Systems

 University of Connecticut | Website